NAISS-Training/Using-Grace-Hopper/docs/index.md

 Please fill in the registration form (handled by the Lund University Branch of NAISS): []()

-Registration is set to close on XX March 2026.
-Acceptance on the course will be announced no later than the YY March 2026.
+Registration is set to close on 18 March 2026.
+Acceptance on the course will be announced no later than the 23 March 2026.